Dad moved to heaven this past March. I haven't written about it...not publicly...

 set a beautiful example of two imperfect people making a wonderful life together.

 Dad loved Mom and family.
 He especially loved babies and Pop and I were privileged to give him his first grand baby and to watch a whole new side of Dad.
 The silly side that could draw giggles from the bellies of our babies.
-Because Pop and I started young, we also were blessed to see our first gut first baby deliver Dad’s and Mom’s first great-grand baby.
+Because Pop and I started young, we also were blessed to see our first baby deliver Dad’s and Mom’s first great-grand baby.
 Watching my parents with our babies and their babies has been an amazing blessing...to see their excitement with each pregnancy announcement and each birth has filled me with joy unspeakable.

 Dad lived a good 83 years and his family is blessed.
 Blessed to have many years of memories.
 Blessed with the knowledge that Dad loved us all.
 Blessed to have been raised by him.
 Blessed to have camped, flown kites, and fished with him.
 Blessed by his smile, laugh and sense of humor.